On Minimum Maximal Distance-k Matchings: Subclasses of -equipackable graphs

-3) $x_iy_j \in E(G)$ if and only if $i = j$ or $i = j + 1$ or $i = n, j = 1$.
+3) if and only if , or , or .

-A chordal graph is called {\em sun-free chordal} if it does not contain any sun as an induced subgraph.
-Please note that the class of sun-free chordal graphs in this definition, following \cite{sun-free}, is not the same as the class of strongly chordal graphs.
-In \cite{sun-free} it is proved that for every sun-free chordal graph $G$ the equality $\gamma_k(G) = \rho_{2k}(G)$ holds.
-Thus, we obtain the following simple characterization of sun-free chordal graphs with equal $k$-domination and $k$-packing numbers.
-According to Corollary \ref{struct-rk} their structure is analogous to the structure of the trees with equal $k$-domination and $k$-packing numbers obtained in \cite{ToppVolkman} and to the structure of block graphs with the same property obtained in \cite{wdblock}.
+A chordal graph is called {\em sun-free chordal} [\cite{sun-free}] if it does not contain any sun as an induced subgraph.
+This is actually one of the characterizations of strongly chordal graphs [\cite{strongly-chordal}].

+In \cite{sun-free} it has been proved that for every sun-free chordal graph $G$ the equality holds.
+Thus, we obtain the following simple characterization of strongly chordal graphs with equal $k$-domination and $k$-packing numbers.
+According to Corollary \ref{struct-rk}, their structure is analogous to the structure of the trees with equal $k$-domination and $k$-packing numbers obtained by \cite{ToppVolkman} and, more generally, to the structure of block graphs with the same property obtained by \cite{wdblock}.